11 Incredible Women Who Broke New Ground and Achieved Firsts in Business

 In 1933, President Franklin Roosevelt appointed Frances Perkins to become his Secretary of Labor.
 Perkins wasn’t only the first woman to hold the position; she was the first woman to serve as a cabinet member.
 Perkins is remembered as one of the chief architects of the New Deal, and during her 12 years on the job, she oversaw the developments of legislation that still shape our working world today, including the Fair Labor Standards Act, child labor restrictions, standards for the prevention of on-the-job accidents and pensions for older people.

 Shinohara is proof that you can be successful at any age.
 In 2017, at 82 years old, she became Japan’s first female self-made billionaire after decades in the business world.
 After getting divorced from her husband in the 1970s, Shinohara founded a temp agency called Tempstaff.
 The company began life in her apartment, but it grew over the years to a staff of more than 5,000 people, with 12 offices all over the world and $2.9 billion in sales.

 Walker was the first self-made female millionaire in the United States.
 She built an empire of groundbreaking hair care products designed for women of color, and was determined in her pursuit to connect with customers, going door to door and doing demonstrations at churches and community centers.
 She paid for her first factory out of pocket and started a school to train what would become thousands of brand ambassadors.

-As of Aug.
-1, 2018, Ford will become CEO of food company Land O’Lakes.
-The promotion from her role as COO of the business will make her one of 25 women who run Fortune 500 companies.
+In 2018, Ford became CEO of food company Land O’Lakes.
+The promotion from her role as COO of the business made her one of 25 women who run Fortune 500 companies.
 She is also the third openly gay CEO of a Fortune 500 business, and first openly gay woman.
 Ford, who is married with three children, said of the milestone, “If it gives someone encouragement and belief that they can be their authentic self and live their life and things are possible, then that’s a terrific moment.”